-The SENCER models are curricular approaches to improving science learning and supporting engagement with complex issues.
-Through the “lens” of a matter or set of matters of public consequence, a SENCER model course or program teaches science that is both challenging and rigorous.
-The SENCER approach requires students to engage in serious scientific reasoning, inquiry, observation, and measurement.
-SENCER courses and programs connect scientific knowledge to public decision-making, policy development, and the effective “work” of citizenship.
-SENCER approaches encourage students to engage in research, to produce knowledge, to develop answers, and to appreciate the uncertainty and provisionality of the knowledge and answers produced.
+The SENCER models are curricular approaches to improving science learning and supporting engagement with complex issues that impact civic life.
+Through the “lens” of topic of public consequence, a SENCER model course or program teaches science that is both challenging and rigorous.
+The SENCER approach requires students to engage in serious scientific reasoning, inquiry, observation, and measurement while connecting scientific knowledge to public decision-making, policy development, and individual responsibility.
+SENCER approaches encourage students to produce knowledge, to develop answers, and see complex problems as interdisciplinary and systemic challenges.

 SENCER models have clear learning outcomes.
-They seek transparency in their connection of classroom and related activities and the learning that is desired.
-Outcomes are assessed continuously.
-SENCER models reflect the intellectual curiosity of the faculty who developed them.
-At the same time, they respond to student interests, including personal interests, as well as public or civic ones.
+They seek transparency in connecting classroom learning to real-world issues and use assessment tools creatively.
+SENCER models reflect the intellectual curiosity of the faculty who developed them as well as student interest and community needs.

-The models are presented heuristically, that is as aids to understanding, and as inspiration for what is achievable.
-They are not offered as cookbooks or recipes to be copied and implemented as is.
-SENCER models are chosen because they demonstrate success, showcase effective strategies, and evidence potential for broader implementation and adaptation.
-The models also advance institutional aspirations to connect learning and other goals, such as fostering interdisciplinary understanding, increasing civic engagement and personal responsibility, and helping students develop more refined ethical sensibilities leading to improved personal choices and behavior.
+The models are not intended to be copied or implemented directly, but as guides and inspiration for what is achievable.
+SENCER models are chosen because they demonstrate success, showcase effective strategies, and provide evidence for broader implementation and adaptation.
+In addition to improving STEM learning, the models advance other affective and dispositional outcomes, such as fostering interdisciplinary understanding, increasing civic engagement and foregrounding personal responsibility and ethical reasoning.

 We welcome your review, use, and appraisal of the SENCER models.